mokhosh/filament-kanban/README.md

 }
 ```

-`IsKanbanStatus` uses the `value` of your cases for both the `id` and the `title` of your statuses.
-You can customize how these as well:
+`IsKanbanStatus` uses the `value` of your cases for the `title` of your statuses.
+You can customize how the title is retrieved as well:

 ```php
 public function getTitle(): string